Frequently Asked Questions

 How does that affect Professional Licensing in Georgia?

-Georgia like other states requires applicants to graduate from an ABET accredited program or equivalent.
+Georgia, like other states, requires applicants to graduate from an ABET-accredited program, or equivalent.
 Our curriculum is designed to prepare students for the Fundamentals of Engineering Exam (FE), and we encourage our students to take it during their last semester or shortly after graduation.
-One should not take this exam lightly and devote weeks to review and prepare for it.
+One should not take this exam lightly, and should devote weeks to review and prepare for it.

 So, does that mean that when I graduate from the Mechanical Engineering program I should only have to wait 4 years to take the PE exam?

 Assuming your experience satisfies the licensing board and you've met all other licensing criteria in place at the time you apply, then yes.
-After you pass the PE exam, you can then be officially licensed as a professional engineering in mechanical engineering, in a particular state (such as Georgia).
+After you pass the PE exam, you can then be officially licensed as a Professional Engineer in Mechanical Engineering, in a particular state (such as Georgia).
 Although many ME jobs do not require a PE, some do.

 I'm already enrolled as a student at SPSU.
 How do I change majors?

-To change your major you may go to the SPSU Internet site and follow the instructions or you can stop by Building Q (1st floor, SW suites, and see Ms. Diana Cosme in Q128) and pick up a change of major form in the Systems & Mechanical Engineering department office.
+To change your major you may go to the SPSU Internet site and follow the instructions or you can stop by Building Q (1st floor, SW suites, and see Ms. Cindy Knight in Q-128) and pick up a change of major form in the Mechanical Engineering office.
 Fill it out and leave it for us to process.

 Please be aware that some courses may not transfer into the ME program.
 See the ME Coordinator if you have questions (since you will need his signature anyway).

 What if I already have an ET degree from SPSU and want an Engineering degree?